Trip Tips: Mozart to Masekela, summer festivals for all tastes

 Istanbul, Turkey, July 1-16

 Fans of the TV series “House” can catch its star, Hugh Laurie, on the piano at Istanbul’s annual jazz festival.
 The actor is a versatile musician who has settled on the keyboard with his blues-inspired Copper Bottom Band.
 Rising stars such as Cecile McLorin Salvant, the 25-year-old Grammy nominee whose vocals have been compared to Billie Holiday and Sarah Vaughan, and Brooklyn-based, rock-influenced bandleader and composer Darcy James Argue also perform at the festival staged by Turkey’s most venerable cultural institution, the Istanbul Foundation for Culture and Arts (IKSV).
-Benin singer Angelique Kidjo, South African trumpeter Hugh Masekela and Turkish favourites, such as saxophonist Ilhan Ersahin and clarinetist Husnu Senlendirci, also take the stage at venues across Europe’s biggest city, including city parks that will host free concerts.
-Tickets range from 20 lira ($9.50) to 350 lira. (caz.iksv.org/en)
+Benin singer Angelique Kidjo and psychedelic Turkish folk rock group BaBa Zula also take the stage at venues across Europe’s biggest city, including city parks that will host free concerts.
+Tickets range from 20 lira ($9.50) to 350 lira.

 Ayla Jean Yackley